qcyGH/Shopify--Product-page/README.md

 </div>
 ```

-P.s. if project have any issues, please let me know about this issues in `Issues` tab.
+P.s. if you found any issues in this project, please let me know about this issues in `Issues` tab.
 Thank`s